Like dog, like owner

 To be honest, most of the dogs we know are morning people rather than night owls.
 Although some breeds are renowned for their ability to snooze.
 Basset Hounds love to catch 40 winks and there’s a reason why Cavalier King Spaniels are known as the original lap dogs.

 On a more serious note, if you suddenly notice that your dog no longer leaps out of their bed in the morning or has trouble getting up after a rest, it might be a sign of joint issues.
-If so, try YuMOVE, the UK’s No.1 veterinary joint supplement brand.
+If so, try YuMOVE Joint Care, the UK’s no.1 veterinary joint supplement.

 3.You’re as messy as each other